Reality seems unable to keep pace with rhetoric for the nonprofits whose job it is to develop and implement evidence-based programs.

 - Third-party randomized controlled trials (RCTs) are the gold standard for evidence, but they can be slow, expensive, and narrowly focused.

-- The pressure to publish means that RCTs are often driven by research questions other than the ones to which nonprofits need answers.
+- The pressure to publish means that third-party evaluations are often driven by research questions other than the ones to which nonprofits need answers.

 - At the same time, the field’s emphasis on research evidence often comes at the expense of nonprofits’ practical considerations.